 See the definitions section of this policy for the meaning of 'prescribed' person and 'employee' for the purposes of the Statutes Amendment (Child Sexual Abuse) Act 2021.
-Refer to New criminal offences under Statutes Amendment (Child Sexual Abuse) Act 2021 for guidance.

-Information in all other sections of this procedure only relate to your mandatory reporting obligations as a mandated notifier under the Children and Young People (Safety) Act 2017 (SA).
+Information in all other sections of this procedure only relate to your mandatory reporting obligations as a mandated notifier under the Children and Young People (Safety) Act 2017.